OmarThinks/OmarThinks/README.md

 Hi there 👋!
-My name is Omar Magdy, I live in Egypt, Giza, 6th of October city.
+My name is Omar Magdy, I live in Egypt.

 ## Experiences: